hackerb9/utf8strings/README.md

 # How

-Implemented in bog-standard C. UTF-8 is a beautiful design and includes the ability to _self synchronize_.
+UTF-8 is a beautiful design and includes the ability to _self synchronize_.
 Each character in a UTF-8 string is made up of a sequence of up to four bytes.
 By looking at the first two bits of a byte, one knows immediately if the byte represents an ASCII character (00, 01), an initial byte in a sequence (11), or a continuation byte (10).
 That means that there is never any confusion about possibly overlapping UTF-8 interpretations.

 # Initial release

 This was designed to be simple and correct.
-No thought was put in to optimization, yet.
+It was implemented in bog-standard C. No thought was put in to optimization, yet.
 It correctly identifies valid UTF-8 sequences and rejects non-UTF-8.
 It shows strings with a minimum length of four *characters* (not bytes).
 Works on stdin or a single filename may be specified.

-It works for my purposes and probably will be fine for others as well.
+It works for my purposes and probably will be fine for you as well.

 # Deficiencies
 * Hardcoded to strings of minlength 4.